 Attach the pdf with the confirmation https://www.sns24.gov.pt/contacte-nos/

-A new page dedicated to vaccination against COVID-19 has been available since December 26, with information about the Vaccination Plan, the different phases or a simulator for each citizen to have a forecast of the date on which they will be vaccinated.
+A page dedicated to vaccination against COVID-19 has been available since 26th December 2020, with information about the Vaccination Plan, the different phases or a simulator for each citizen to have a forecast of the date on which they will be vaccinated.
 The page was updated on 12th January 2022 and can be downloaded here.

 This portal was launched by the Government in close coordination with the task force, the Directorate-General for Health (DGS) and the Shared Services of the Ministry of Health (SPMS), and is online at the microsite COVID-19 and on the Estamos On portal, which can be found on the DGS site here and on the Government Estamos On site here .